 For a first baby, full milk production is usually established in 72 to 96 hours.
-Less time is needed for subsequent babies.
+For subsequent babies, milk production is established earlier.
 No more than 6 hours should elapse between feeding sessions during the first few days in order to stimulate breast milk production.
 Feeding should be on demand (the baby's, that is) rather than by the clock.
 Similarly, the length of each breastfeeding session should be adjusted to meet the baby's needs.
-Babies nurse 8 to 12 times in a 24-hour period, but this guideline varies widely.
+Babies should be nursed on demand, which is typically 8 to 12 times in a 24-hour period, but this guideline varies widely.

 Mothers who work may breastfeed while at home and have the baby drink pumped breast milk from a bottle during the hours they are away.
 Pumped breast milk should be immediately refrigerated if it is to be used within 2 days and should be immediately frozen if it is to be used after 2 days.
 Refrigerated milk that is not used within 4 days should be thrown away because the risk of contamination by bacteria is high.
 Frozen milk should be thawed by placing it in warm water.
 Breast milk should not be heated in a microwave.

 The main complication caused by breastfeeding is

 Because mothers cannot tell exactly how much milk a baby takes, mothers should take the baby to the doctor 3 to 5 days after delivery so that the doctor can find out how breastfeeding is going, weigh the baby, and answer any questions.
 A doctor may need to see the baby earlier if the baby was discharged within 24 hours or is not feeding well, or if the parents have a particular concern.